Publish A Comic Book: Q&A with Action Labs Submissions Editor Nicole D’Andria

 Grammar pet peeve… probably when ellipsis or double dashes aren’t continued when they should be.
 Both also also tend to be overused, which makes it feel like every character is trailing off in the mid-speech because he or she sees something shiny.

 Hahaha!
 I plead guilty to the ellipsis.
 Speaking of editing, you gave our comic book - Midnight Massacre - a pass.
 What was something about it that you saw as a strength?

 My horror fangirl self is typically a fan of the genre, but horror can be a tough one to get right.
 What I think Midnight Massacre does really right is create a compelling lead character with Amy and putting her and her friends on a rollercoaster ride of not just events but also emotions.
 I enjoyed not having a sense of what was coming next and really rooted for them to succeed.
 Plus, I think the artwork fit the atmosphere of the book perfectly.

-PREORDER: Midnight Massacre on Amazon, Barnes & Noble, and Independent Retailers today!
+Midnight Massacre - our original comic - is available on Amazon, Barnes & Noble, and Independent Retailers today!
 (Shipping October 6, 2020)